Expert, independent advice for adopting and using portable stimulus

 PSS defines how to specify verification intent and behaviors that are reusable across a wide range of target platforms (virtual, simulation, emulation, prototype and final silicon).
 The specification also allows for the automation of test generation.

-- Press 2015: Accellera Systems Initiative Forms Portable Stimulus Working Group
+- Press 2015: Accellera Systems Initiative Forms PSS Working Group

 - Press 2017: PSS Early Adopter Specification Now Available for Public Review